praeclarum/praeclarum.github.io/_posts/2023/2023-05-19-webgpu-torch.md

 ## Neural Networks in the Browser

-[Nine months ago](https://github.com/praeclarum/transformers-js), I got huggingface transformers (Large Language Models like GPT but a wee bit smaller) working in the browsers thanks to the ONNX web runtime and some painfully hand-coded tokenizers.
+[Nine months ago](https://github.com/praeclarum/transformers-js), I got Hugging Face Transformers (Large Language Models like GPT but a wee bit smaller) working in the browsers thanks to the ONNX web runtime and some painfully hand-coded tokenizers.

-It's quite liberating running these nets in the browser since the web is best software distribution platform ever created.
+It's quite liberating running these nets in the browser since the web is the best software distribution platform ever created.
 You can just send someone a link and they can run your code.
 No need to install anything.
 No need to worry about what OS they're running.
 No need to worry about what hardware they have.
 It's all just there.

 The only problem is that ONNX is a wee bit, shall we say, slow.